kuznia-rdzeni/coreblocks/docs/shared_structs/Implementation/RS_impl.md

 - `opcode` - instruction opcode for FU
 - `val_rs1` - value of first operand
 - `val_rs2` - value of second operand
-- `id_out` - id of RS field where instruction output should be stored
+- `id_out` - id of RF field where instruction output should be stored
 - `id_ROB` - id of ROB entry which is allocated for this instruction

 Side effects: